TynanByrne/JTMWTL-WebApp/README.md

 Speaking of which, for some of the more involved interactivity I used vanilla JavaScript to give the site a bit more to it.
-This includes the aforementioned animations depending upon whether the calorie bar was in the viewport, or the delete account button showing a hidden warning when pressed to more the UI a bit more forgiving.
+This includes the aforementioned animations depending upon whether the calorie bar was in the viewport, or the delete account button showing a hidden warning when pressed to make the UI a bit more forgiving.

 All in all, it was a lot of work but I'm proud of what I've achieved and I've learned so much.
 I hope someone